 How did you come up with the thesis for Roadmap?

+First, English is not German.
 My academic background is in language and linguistics.
 I had to study lots of foreign languages—including languages that used a different alphabet (Cyrillic).
-The take-away lesson for me was that some languages are much more phonetic than others.
+The take-away lesson for me was that some written languages are much more phonetic than others.
 Some do not even have a word for to spell because spelling is obvious!

 What do you plan to do next?

 I am in the process of making online, on-demand courses to show people how to use the books.
 Wish me luck and check them out!

 If I have questions or comments, what is the best way to get in touch?